Cancer Research

 Royal Dames’ Donations

-Unwavering Support Goes into Cancer Research at RGI
+Unwavering Support Goes into Cancer Research at NSU

 Eradicating cancer is our singular and steadfast mission—one we are committed to achieving within our lifetime.
-Through events, programs, and membership, the Royal Dames have raised millions of dollars in support of critical cancer research at the NSU Rumbaugh-Goodwin Institute for Cancer Research.
+Through events, programs, and membership, the Royal Dames have raised millions of dollars in support of critical cancer research at the Nova Southeastern University (NSU) .
 We invite you to join us in our fight for a cancer-free future for every man, woman, and child.

 Cancer Research Dr. Appu looking through a microscope